learn-co-students/CSS-Styling-v-000/README.md

 <iframe width="640" height="480" src="//www.youtube.com/embed/aA8k-hK8qzg?rel=0&amp;controls=1&amp;showinfo=1" frameborder="0" allowfullscreen></iframe>

-When you're finished, add, commit and push your work up.
+When you're finished, add, commit and push your Work Up.
 Then, checkout `master`, and merge it with the work you've done on the `css-styling` branch, and push up the `master` as well.
 The commands should look like the following:

 ```
 git add .